Commits the department to the elimination of all forms of racial discrimination in NSW public schools.

 - Policy statement

-- No student, employee, parent, caregiver or community member should experience racism within the learning or working environment.
+- No student, employee, parent, caregiver or community member should experience racism within the school environment.

-- Eradicating expressions of racism in learning and working environments, and challenging the attitudes that allow them to emerge, is the shared responsibility of all public school staff.
+- Eradicating expressions of racism and challenging the attitudes that allow them to emerge is the shared responsibility of all NSW public school staff who contribute by:

 - Audience and applicability